On this page:

 - Complete at least 12 credits per semester during the academic year.

 Students have three semesters to meet the GPA requirement.
-If a student’s GPA falls below 2.75 after thre semesters University-funded scholarships will not be renewed for the following academic year.
-Students who receive a University-funded scholarship beginning with the fall 2007 semester, must maintain a minimum cumulative GPA of 2.75, while those who received them prior to the fall 2007 semester, must maintain a minimum cumulative GPA of 2.5.
+If a student’s GPA falls below 2.75 after three semesters University-funded scholarships will not be renewed for the following academic year.

 2. Alcohol, Other Drugs, and Tobacco Policy